DevendraVasantKatuke/interview/3 React/remix.md

 }
 ```

-[url-params]: ../guides/routing#dynamic-segments

 # `<Await>`

-The `<Await>` component is responsible for resolving promises accessed from [`useLoaderData`][useloaderdata].
+The `<Await>` component is responsible for resolving promises accessed from .
 This can be thought of as a thin wrapper around React Error Boundaries with support for handling SSR that will suspend to resolve the data of a deferred loader value.

 `<Await>` can be used to resolve the deferred value in one of two ways: